 Lisa Conway has maintained many different roles in the family's funeral homes for over 30 years.
 During this time Lisa has raised her and Tom's 7 children as well as owned and operated other businesses.
 In more recent years, Lisa has taken on an even more active and full time role in our Funeral Homes, managing our offices on the coast.
 In addition to these responsibilities, Lisa is also a Certified Life Celebrant and Journey Services Representative caring for our families through Provisions Advances Funeral Planning, Pathways Bereavement and Grief Support, and Treasures Remembrance Services.

 Through the years Lisa has been inspired by the way Tom cares for families and realized it is a true calling to journey with each family.
 Because of this It has become Lisa's passion as well to serve our families each and every day.

-When not at the office Lisa enjoys spending time with her family that now includes her granddaughter Jayden.
+When not at the office Lisa enjoys spending time with her family that now includes her granddaughters Jayden and Ireland.
 Lisa also enjoys traveling, coaching girls lacrosse, working with youth and volunteering in various ways throughout the community.

 Kevin Pastore, Journey Services Representative and Life Celebrant

 "Our lives tell a story and we have the privilege of journeying with every family to ensure that the story will be shared and each life will be honored."

 Kevin grew up just outside Washington D.C. in Mason Neck, Virginia and studied at George Mason University where he earned his undergraduate degree in Political Science.
 In 1998, Kevin moved to Boynton Beach, Florida and entered St. Vincent de Paul Regional Seminary and completed 5 years of graduate studies in theology and Sacred Scripture.
 From 2006 to 2013, Kevin taught religion at John Carroll Catholic High School and then worked in youth ministry at St. Anastasia Church.